anuragcodesdev/airflow-learning/README.md

 ## Airflow Fundamentals

-This repository contains my work on **Apache Airflow**, where I am building a solid foundation in workflow orchestration and task automation.
+This repository contains my work on **Apache Airflow**, where I am building a solid foundation in workflow orchestration and task automation by following tutorials.
 Having worked with Airflow in a professional setting, I am now focusing on strengthening my understanding of its core concepts, tools, and best practices, which will further enhance my ability to design and optimise data workflows.

 ### Key Highlights:
 - **DAG Design & Development**: Experience in building and maintaining complex DAGs for automating data workflows and task dependencies.